 You can modify or cancel your payment arrangement up to one day before the scheduled processing date.
 Doing this may change your eligibility, which may prevent you from setting up a new payment arrangement.
 Learn more about modifying or cancelling a payment arrangement.

 No. If you make a separate payment it will not cancel or change your existing payment arrangement.
 It could even result in a duplicate payment.
 Please be aware of what payments you make and when they will process.
-To see your scheduled payments, select Payment Activity from the My Sprint menu.
+To see your scheduled payments, select Payment Center from the My Account menu.

 If you create a payment arrangement and you’re enrolled in AutoPay, AutoPay will be put on hold.
 Once your payment arrangement closes — whether successful, unsuccessful or cancelled — your AutoPay enrollment will resume immediately.
 AutoPay won’t attempt a payment until your next scheduled due date.

-To manage your notification preferences, select Profile and Security – Notification Preferences from the My Sprint menu.
+To manage your notification preferences, select Profile and Security from the My Account menu.